 The course will begin on an intensive basis during orientation, starting on Saturday, January 3, 2015.
 For more information, please consult the orientation schedule on the orientation webpage.
 Following orientation, the class will continue to meet for the first several weeks of the semester.

 Before orientation week, I recommend that you read the Constitution of the United States of America.
 The primary material for this course will be an online case book, available for purchase online.
 An updated version of the book will be available soon, and you will be contacted when it is available for download.

 If you wish to read other things in preparation for your LL.M. studies, you might consider one or more of the following:

 • Steven Burton, An Introduction to Law and Legal ReasoningSome students like to read judicial opinions before beginning their law studies in the United States.
 This is a good idea for those students who do not have much experience reading or analyzing case law.
+You will want to read United States v.
+Morrison for the first Academic Enrichment Seminar.
 Depending on your interests, you might want to read recent decisions of the Supreme Court of the United States (available on a number of sites, including the Supreme Court's official website), or cases on specific substantive topics that interest you.
 Numerous open-access websites offer judicial opinions organized by legal topic or subject, including Cornell's Legal Information Institute and the University of Pittsburgh's Jurist.

 The best advice I can give is to enjoy your time before joining the LL.M. program.
 We look forward to seeing you at the beginning of orientation on January 3, rested and ready to begin what I am sure will be a fantastic experience for all of you and for us.
 Best wishes to all of you and your families.